Do I need to be an experienced cyclist to enjoy the Munda Biddi Trail?

 Dedicated racing, touring and recumbents are not suited to the Trail.
 Also, extension bikes and trailers for children are only suited to the flattest portions of the Trail.
 Contact the Fountation or visit the Trip Planning page if you need to some guidance on selecting suitable sections to ride.

 If you would like to experience the Trail but don't own a bike, hire is available from several businesses along the Trail.
-Visit the Trail Services Directory for a more detailed list of businesses along the Trail.
+Visit the CFB Directory for a more detailed list of businesses along the Trail.

 Munda Biddi Mountain Bike Hire